MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-4-set-alert.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 3: Query streaming data in a KQL queryset](tutorial-3-query-data.md).

-In this part of the tutorial, you'll learn how to set an alert on your event stream to receive a notification in Teams when the number of bikes falls below a certain threshold.
+In this part of the tutorial, you learn how to set an alert on your event stream to receive a notification in Teams when the number of bikes falls below a certain threshold.

 ## Set an alert on the event stream